 - Intestinal disturbance

-Excessive consumption of lycopene-rich watermelons can cause symptoms like nausea, vomiting, diarrhea, bloating, gas and indigestion.
+Excessive consumption of lycopene-rich watermelons can cause symptoms like nausea, vomiting, diarrhoea, bloating, gas and indigestion.
 This can be more serious for the elderly, as their digestive systems are more sensitive due to age.

 - Cardiovascular Problems

 Watermelon contains very good quantities of potassium.
 Three cups of watermelon contain about 560 mg of potassium.
-However, high levels of potassium in the blood can cause cardiovascular problems like irregular heartbeats and weak or absent pulse.
+However, high levels of potassium in the blood can cause cardiovascular problems like irregular heartbeats and a weak or absent pulse.
 High potassium levels can also affect the nervous system and motor control.
 This is all the more important for those who suffer from kidney dysfunction, as their kidneys are unable to remove the excess potassium.

 - Allergic Reactions

 Some people may develop allergic reactions to watermelon consumption, which can result in mild to severe rashes, facial swelling, or anaphylaxis.
 Those suffering from allergy to latex, carrots, or cucumber may be more prone to watermelon allergy.

 - Viagra-like Effect on Men

 Citrulline in watermelon is converted into the amino acid arginine by the body.
 This increases the nitric oxide levels, which in turn has a relaxing effect on the blood vessels.
 A study done at Texas A&M University shows that this relaxing effect on the blood vessels is similar to what the active drug in Viagra, sildenafil, causes.
 Thus, the consumption of watermelon may enhance libido.

 - Improves Heart Health and Reduces Blood Pressure